-Has experience in handling employee relations cases in higher education environment.
+Has demonstrated strong experience in handling employee relations cases in higher education environment.

 Has experience in handling labor relations cases in a higher education environment.

-Has working knowledge of the UCB campus HR information systems.
+Ability to gain working knowledge of the UCB campus and has knowledge working with HR information systems.

 Communicates effectively with a diversity of communication styles.